jkcr/runtastic-php-json-converter/README.md

 # Update

 Runstastic now includes a folder in the export, located at 'Sport-sessions/GPS-data/', which includes GPX files.
-So, if your goal is to get a GPX file that can be used in a different program or service, it is no longer necessary to convert the JSON file.
+So, if your goal is to get a GPX file that can be used in a different program or service, it is no longer necessary to convert the JSON file, as is described below.

 # Usage